 The Equity and Diversity Conference is an annual event hosted by the Division of Institutional Equity and Diversity at the University of North Texas.
-In its 17th year, the conference bring together students, educators and professionals who are committed to equity, access, and inclusion in higher education, but is also open to any community members interested in diversity and inclusion topics.
+The conference brings together students, educators and professionals who are committed to equity, access, and inclusion in higher education, but is also open to any community members interested in diversity and inclusion topics.

-This year’s theme “Social Justice: A Movement Not a Moment” features speakers and presenters related to equity, access and inclusion in the following areas: bias awareness, discrimination policies and practices, gender and gender identity, race and ethnicity, and social justice education.
-It includes an evening performance with UNT alum and spoken word artist Joaquin Zihuatanejo who will work with students at the conference to perform their own social justice themed spoken word poetry.
+The theme of 2017, “Social Justice: A Movement Not a Moment,” featured speakers and presenters related to equity, access and inclusion in the following areas: bias awareness, discrimination policies and practices, gender and gender identity, race and ethnicity, and social justice education.
+It included an evening performance with UNT alum and spoken word artist Joaquin Zihuatanejo who worked with students at the conference to perform their own social justice themed spoken word poetry.

 2017 Keynote Speaker: Dr. Melissa Harris-Perry

-Our keynote speaker will be Dr. Melissa Harris-Perry.
+Our 2017 keynote speaker was Dr. Melissa Harris-Perry.
 Harris-Perry is the Maya Angelou Presidential Chair at Wake Forest University where she is the Executive Director of the Pro Humanitate Institute and founding director of the Anna Julia Cooper Center.
 She is Editor-in-Large at ELLE.com and hosted the television show “Melissa Harris-Perry” from 2012-2016 weekend mornings on MSNBC.